omerayyildiz/no-style-please/about.md

 ## EXPERIENCE

+**FOUNDER, NISHGT DESIGN COMMUNITY; ISTANBUL — MAR 2021-PRESENT**

+I'm responsible for the management of all operations, designs, and marketing in this community that I have established with great enthusiasm.
+We are working hard to achieve good work in the field of graphic design.
+In a short time like a month, I have successfully established the whole ecosystem that operates between management and sub-teams and I continue to develop it.

 **TEAM LEADER, EEBRAINTEAM; ISTANBUL — JUN 2020-PRESENT**

 We produce creative design for communities and organizations.
 In addition, I also take place in the management of many projects from the design phase to the development phase.